arjunachari12/UKC-Express-Deploy/ukc-docker/README.md

 Use these instructions to get UKC running using Docker.

 1. If you are not registered for Docker, follow the [registration process](https://hub.docker.com/?overlay=onboarding).
-1. Contact Unbound ([support@unboundtech.com](mailto:support@unboundtech.com)) and provide us with your Docker username to get access to the Docker images.
+1. [Contact Unbound](https://www.unboundtech.com/company/contact-us/) and provide us with your Docker username to get access to the Docker images.
 1. Install Docker.
     - For Windows:
         - Install Docker Desktop CE (community edition).
 It must include Docker Engine version 19.03 or newer.
 You can get the latest version from [Docker](https://hub.docker.com/?overlay=onboarding).